 Torn parts of the meniscus can be trimmed off.
 We use tiny scissors and nibblers to remove the large pieces and then small motorized shavers to smooth off the rest.
 It is called a “Partial” meniscectomy because we try and leave as much of the meniscus cartilage behind as possible so that it can continue to cushion the knee.

 You should be careful not to put too much stress through the knee for the first few weeks.
 I recommend staying mainly indoors for the first week and avoiding running, twisting, squatting or heavy lifting for the first four weeks.
-The remaining meniscus cartilage is fragile initially and may be injured if you return to full activity too early.

-In some cases, we stitch the torn meniscus cartilage back together again to try and get it to heal.
+In some cases we stitch the torn meniscus cartilage back together again to try and get it to heal.
 We use tiny anchors and knots to hold the torn meniscus back together.

 The physiotherapist in the hospital will give you some exercises to perform to improve your movement and strength.
 It is safe to do these.
 Within a couple of weeks of the operation most people have good movement and very little pain in the knee.